Scotch Bonnet Hot Pepper Sauce

 It’s time to harvest and jar all those hot peppers we’ve been growing.
 A great recipe for Scotch Bonnet Hot Pepper Sauce with canning instructions.

 We are enjoying a bumper crop of peppers this year.
-We planted several different varieties from seed including Jalapeno and Cayenne, as well as Sweet Bell Peppers, and then – one of our sons – who also loves plants – brought home some Cayenne, Habanero and Scotch Bonnet Plants.
+We generally plant several different varieties from seed including Jalapeno, Poblano, Scotch Bonnet, Cayenne, and extremely hot Ghost Peppers – as well as Sweet Bell Peppers.
+Then – one of our sons – who also loves plants – (and trades seeds with me) brought home some more Cayenne, Habanero and Scotch Bonnet Plants.
 They are all maturing now, and they need to be canned before the house is filled with tomatoes!
+The seeds from the original plants were handed down to me by an Uncle who loved to grow tomatoes and peppers.
+We continue to save the seeds each year, and trade them back and forth amongst our family.

 A bumper crop of cayenne peppers